Space elevator: Innovations and designs

-The first gathering of multiple experts who wanted to investigate this alternative to space flight took place at the 1999 NASA conference 'Advanced Space Infrastructure Workshop on Geostationary Orbiting Tether Space Elevator Concepts' in Huntsville, Alabama.
-In August 2000, D.V.
+The first gathering of multiple experts who wanted to investigate this alternative to space flight took place at the 1999 NASA conference "Advanced Space Infrastructure Workshop on Geostationary Orbiting Tether Space Elevator Concepts" in Huntsville, Alabama, discussing the issues in making and deploying such a space elevator In August 2000, D.V.
 Smitherman, Jr., published the findings under the title Space Elevators: An Advanced Earth-Space Infrastructure for the New Millennium, concluding that the space elevator could not be built for at least another 50 years due to concerns about the cable's material, deployment, and upkeep.

-B. C. Edwards suggested that a 100,000 km paper-thin ribbon of a carbon nanotube composite material could solve the tether issue, due to its high tensile strength and low weight.
+Bradley Edwards suggested that a paper-thin ribbon of a carbon nanotube composite material could solve the strength of materials issue, due to its high tensile strength and low weight.
 The proposed wide-thin ribbon-like cross-section shape, instead of earlier circular cross-section concepts, would increase survivability against meteoroid impacts.
 With support from the NASA Institute for Advanced Concepts (NIAC), his work involved more than 20 institutions and 50 participants.
-The Space Elevator NIAC Phase II Final Report, in combination with the book The Space Elevator: A Revolutionary Earth-to-Space Transportation System (Edwards and Westling, 2003) summarized all effort to design a space elevator including deployment scenario, climber design, power delivery system, orbital debris avoidance, anchor system, surviving atomic oxygen, avoiding lightning and hurricanes by locating the anchor in the western equatorial Pacific, construction costs, construction schedule, and environmental hazards.
+His Phase II Final Report, in combination with the book The Space Elevator: A Revolutionary Earth-to-Space Transportation System summarized issues in design of a space elevator, including deployment scenario, climber design, power delivery system, orbital debris avoidance, anchor system, surviving atomic oxygen, avoiding lightning and hurricanes by locating the anchor in the western equatorial Pacific, construction costs, construction schedule, and environmental hazards.
 Additionally, he researched the structural integrity and load-bearing capabilities of space elevator cables, emphasizing their need for high tensile strength and resilience.
-His space elevator concept never reached NIAC's third phase, which he attributed to submitting his final proposal during the week of the Space Shuttle Columbia disaster.